25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Stack.md

    }
    ```

-## Problems
+## Applications

+- To reverse a word

+- In compilers

+- In browsers: Store history of the tab

+- **Parenthesis Matching**:

-Parenthesis Matching: Every opening parenthesis must have a matching closing parenthesis.
+  - Every opening parenthesis must have a matching closing parenthesis.
 Add condition to check multiple types of parenthesis.

 ```c
 struct Stack